LeonSering/leonsering/content/publication/hertrich-2021-relu/index.md

 publication: "*International Conference on Integer Programming and Combinatorial Optimization (IPCO '23)*"
 doi: 10.1007/978-3-031-32726-1_14
-abstract: <p align="justify">This paper studies the expressive power of artificial neural networks with rectified linear units.
+abstract: This paper studies the expressive power of artificial neural networks with rectified linear units.
 In order to study them as a model of real-valued computation, we introduce the concept of Max-Affine Arithmetic Programs and show equivalence between them and neural networks concerning natural complexity measures.
 We then